OpenMS/OpenMS/PULL_REQUEST_TEMPLATE.md

 # Checklist:
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] Updated or added python bindings for changed or new classes
+- [ ] Updated or added python bindings for changed or new classes.
+(Tick if no upates were necessary.)